 Sanitizing a pool makes the pool water safe for swimming.
-Sanitizing chemicals do multiple tasks like keeping algae away, killing harmful bacteria and pathogens and maintaining the overall chemical composition in the pool.
+Sanitizing chemicals do multiple tasks like keeping algae away, killing harmful bacteria and pathogens, and maintaining the overall chemical composition in the pool.

 Various chemicals can be used to sanitize pool water, some of which are discussed below.

 Chlorine is one of the chemicals that can be used to sanitize a pool.
 Chlorine should be regularly fed into pool water for proper disinfection.
-It kills a lot of microorganisms that can otherwise cause health issues like athlete’s foot, gastroenteritis and ear infections.
+It kills a lot of microorganisms that can otherwise cause health issues like athlete’s foot, gastroenteritis, and ear infections.

-Chlorine levels in a pool need to be tested daily before use as the wrong amount of chlorine can be harmful to your skin and health.
+Chlorine levels in a pool need to be tested regularly before use as the wrong amount of chlorine can be harmful to your skin and health.
 The recommended level of chlorine is 3 ppm.
 Too much chlorine can be harmful to the skin, eyes, hair and lungs.

-While referring to pool chlorine, the following terms are often used:
+When referring to pool chlorine, the following terms are often used:

 - Free Chlorine: This is the amount of chlorine that is yet to react with the contaminants.
 This is an indicator of ‘free’ or ‘unused’ chlorine that is available to act on the microorganisms in the pool.